RiccardoMengozzi/tb3_multi_env_spawner/README.md

 # `tb3_multi_env_spawner`

-The `tb3_multi_env_spawner` package is designed to streamline multi-environment reinforcement learning (RL) training.
+The `tb3_multi_env_spawner` package is designed to help multi-environment reinforcement learning (RL) training.
 It enables the spawning of multiple custom environments, each containing a TurtleBot3 robot.
-Additionally, a separate Cartographer instance can be created for each robot (if needed).
+Additionally, a Cartographer instance can be created for each robot (if needed).

 ## Table of Contents
 - [Preview](#preview)